fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-We also create an `.eslintrc` file with the following content:
+We also create an <i>.eslintrc</i> file with the following content:

 ```json
 {